 "Cervena’s purity of flavor makes it a favorite choice for me.
 It has a taste that most beef cannot match, with a subtlety that everyone can enjoy.
 It is a very lean meat, which means it is not only healthy but very easy to prepare, with very little fat to trim before cooking.
-I have used Cervena from New Zealand for over 11 years and it has been on my menu at Public since day one."
+I used Cervena from New Zealand for over 11 years and it was on my menu at Public since day one."

 Venison is the new IT meat!

 In 2003, Brad surprised the New York dining community with his unique global cooking style at Public.
 His inventive dishes, based on flavors and ingredients he has found during extensive traveling over the past seven years as well as a fresh cooking approach gained through training in London rather than the US, had diners and media alike sit up and pay attention.
 “I especially applaud the kitchen for creating a menu that is one of the most bold and exciting reads in the city,” enthused food writer and blogger Andrea Strong, “ the kitchen shows us food that is new and fresh and forces us to take chances and live a little outside the walls of the familiar.”
 Wallpaper magazine describes Brad’s cooking as a “free-wheeling global style that suits the space” while Time Out NY awarded Public the 2004 award for best brunch for Brad’s novel approach to treating familiar fare with sophisticated contemporary twists.